 Federal grand jury indicts woman in Capital One case

 Paige Thompson was charged Wednesday with wire fraud and computer fraud and abuse.
-She's scheduled to be arraigned on Sept.
-5.
+She's scheduled to be arraigned Sept.
+5. Her lawyer did not immediately respond to an email request for comment.

-In addition to Capital One, the indictment also identifies three other entities that were targets of the hacks.
-They include a state agency and a public research university that are not in Washington state, and a telecommunications conglomerate located outside the U.S.
+In addition to Capital One, the indictment identifies three other entities that were targets.
+They include a state agency and a public research university outside Washington state, and a telecommunications conglomerate located outside the U.S.

 The indictment says Thompson created scanning software that allowed her to identify customers of a cloud computing company that had misconfigured their firewalls, allowing someone to access their servers.